-Carry implements close to the ground, approximately 40 cm (15 inch) above ground level.
+Carry implements close to the ground, approximately 40 cm (15 inch) above ground level, for normal SLOW SPEED travel.
+As the machine ground speed increases, move linkage into a tucked position close to the machine.

 Stay a safe distance from the edge of cliffs, overhangs and slide areas.